VG08/VG08/README.md

 -----------

 *   🌍  I'm based in India
-*   🧠  I'm learning Rust
+*   🧠  I'm learning Golang
 *   🤝  I'm open to collaborating on interesting projects in web dev or using rust

 ### Skills